 Smith was flown by helicopter to Lehigh Valley Hospital.
 The team of doctors and nurses there tried to warm him up and restart his heart using cardiopulmonary resuscitation (CPR), but to no avail.
 Gerald Coleman, the emergency department physician on duty at the hospital, decided to give Smith a potassium test.

 Potassium is vital for the communication between nerves and muscles, including within the heart.
 A high concentration within the bloodstream indicates that the heart muscle activity is significantly reduced; in Smith’s case, this would mean his heart was very unlikely to restart.
 When the results came back normal, however, the hospital thought he had a chance.

 Using a technique called extracorporeal membrane oxygenation (ECMO), warm, oxygenated blood was passed into Smith’s heart and through to the rest of his body; it was effectively an artificially beating heart.
 Improbably, his heart began to quiver, or “fibrillate.”
 Doctors then managed to shock his heart into restarting.

 Ventilators were used to breathe for him, and the ECMO procedure was continued for some time.
 Medical staff thought he might have been brain-dead, but scans designed to pick up on the electrical signals given off by neurological activity came back entirely normal.
-He awoke from his coma, and a year on, apart from losing his toes and little fingers to frostbite, Smith is a completely healthy individual.
+He awoke from his coma, and a year on, apart from losing his toes and little fingers to frostbite, Smith, as reported by BBC News, is a completely healthy individual.

 “No human being should be able to survive the cold and a body temperature of 18°C (64°F) and a lack of pulse for 12 hours – but Justin Smith did,” John E. Castaldo, chief of the division of neurology within the Lehigh Valley Health Network, said in a network-produced video.